maartenba/maartenba.github.io/_posts/2019-08-27-what-happens-after-submitting-call-for-papers.markdown

 Nowadays, many CfP's are run using tools like [Sessionize](https://www.sessionize.com) or [PaperCall](https://www.papercall.io).
 They make submitting session proposals easier for speakers, and make evaluating proposals easier for organizers.

 One thing I am seeing recently, is that these tools make submitting sessions _too_ easy.
 For CfP's where these tools are used, a session submission is often picking one or more sessions from your speaker profile and sending them in.
+Good thing is Sessionize now has a feature to limit the number of submissions per speaker.

 At some point, even when doing "blind" session ratings, your name will be shown as well.
 Most agenda committees I have been on seem to dislike speakers with so many submissions.
 In general, I think the sweet spot is to send 2-4 session proposals in a CfP.
 This will help the agenda committee make a balanced selection, shows what areas and topics you can cover, and in case the conference offers international travel they might want to have you present two sessions.